-At a certain point, Austrians offered to surrender Prague on condition of "free withdrawal" but Frederick rejected this offer, proposing instead that the Austrian troops in Prague should engage not to serve against him for six years.
+At a certain point, Austrians offered to surrender Prague on condition of "free withdrawal" but Frederick rejected this offer, proposing instead that the Austrian troops in Prague should promise not to serve against him for six years.
 This latter Prussian offer was also declined.

 Austrian Relief Force

-As mentioned before, when Daun heard of the results of the Battle of Prague, he gradually draw back to Czaslau where he manoeuvred defensively, hanging upon Kuttenberg, Kolin and especially upon his magazine of Suchdol.
+As mentioned before, when Daun heard of the results of the Battle of Prague, he gradually drew back to Czaslau where he manoeuvred defensively, hanging upon Kuttenberg, Kolin and especially upon his magazine of Suchdol.
 Daun had continued recruiting, had rallied the remains of the right wing defeated at Prague (some 16,000 men) and had been reinforced by 7,000 men from Nádasdy's Corps posted in Moravia and by additional units from Vienna (3 bns previously garrisoning the city).
 He had finally built a force of some 60,000 men (including a division of Grenzer light troops amounting to 2,600 men), a force nearly thrice superior to Bevern who was watching him.

 On May 19

 - Two new hussar rgts and 1,000 men of the Banal-Grenzinfanterieregiment nr.
 2 joined Daun.
-By then, he had incorporated most of Serbelloni's Corps, leaving only detachment (2,000 men of the Slavonisch-Peterwardeiner Grenzer and 100 Slavonisches Grenz-Hussars) under FML Haller in the area of Glatz (present-day Kłodzko) and Trautenau (present-day Trutnov).
+By then, he had incorporated most of Serbelloni's Corps, leaving only a detachment (2,000 men of the Slavonisch-Peterwardeiner Grenzer and 100 Slavonisches Grenz-Hussars) under FML Haller in the area of Glatz (present-day Kłodzko) and Trautenau (present-day Trutnov).
 His army then counted some 53,000 men.

 On May 20